Help stop fire ants in their tracks

 Fire ants are one of the world’s worst invasive species.
 They are an economic and environmental pest, responsible for killing people in the southern half of the United States where they are a prolific invasive species.
 They severely impact natural habitats, parks and sporting fields, farms, and livestock.

-A recent independent review found that a major boost of funding is needed over the next decade to successfully eradicate fire ants from South East Queensland.
+An independent review found that a major boost of funding is needed over the next decade to successfully eradicate fire ants from South East Queensland.
 The alternative is unthinkable.
 If fire ants get out of control Queensland alone faces a 30-year damage bill of $45 billion, dwarfing the cost of eradication.

 We’re the only national environmental advocacy organisation working to stop this national disaster.

-With community support we can hold government’s to account and push for immediate action.
+With community support we can hold governments to account and push for immediate action.

 Please donate today to support urgent action.